Columbian press

 The Columbian press is a type of hand-operated printing press invented in the United States by George Clymer, around 1813.
 Made from cast iron, it was a very successful design and many thousands were made by him and by others during the 19th century.
 Columbians continued to be made as late as the early-20th century, 90 years after their introduction.
-Despite their age, many are still used for printing, especially by traditional printmaker artists.
+Despite their age, many are still used for printing, especially by artists who make prints using traditional methods.

 The Columbian design is also notable for its elaborate, symbolic ornamentation.

 History

 The Columbian press was inspired in some measure by the earlier Stanhope press.
 It was designed to allow large formes, such as a broadsheet newspaper page, to be printed at a single pull.
 The press worked by a lever system, similar to that of the Stanhope press and quite different from the toggle action of the slightly later English Albion press.

 George Clymer first began working on improvements to the printing press around 1800 and his new iron press was first advertised in April 1814.
 However uptake by American printers was limited as his presses sold for $300 to $500 while a conventional press cost around $130.
 Also the Columbians were heavy, weighing around 1500 kg.
-Wooden presses that were lighter and easier to transport were more attractive to printers outside of major centres.
+Wooden presses were cheaper, lighter and easier to transport.
+And unlike the iron Columbian, they could be repaired by anybody with carpentry skills.
+This made them more attractive to printers outside of major centres.